Glow Up: Britain's Next Make-Up Star: History

 In October 2020, Dooley announced that she would not be presenting the third series of Glow Up due to scheduling conflicts with her new series This Is My House.
 On 14 January 2021, it was announced that Glow Up had been renewed for a third series, set to air later that year.
 On the same day, it was announced that Dooley had been replaced by Maya Jama.
 On her decision to present Glow Up, Jama commented: "I absolutely love Glow Up and can't wait to join the family!
 I’m obsessed with makeup and creating different looks- it’s going to be so much fun and I can't wait to see what the MUAs get up to."
 Executive producer Melissa Brown stated that the series "will build on the massive success of series two with an incredible cast and exciting challenges, with access to the world's biggest film sets and brands."
 The third series began broadcasting on 20 April 2021.

 The fourth series began airing on 11 May 2022 on BBC Three.
-The series consisted of 8 episodes, debuting for the first time as a weekly slot on BBC Three newly commissioned television channel launch.
-Previously, all series were directly streaming on BBC Iplayer.
+The series consisted of 8 episodes, debuting for the first time as a weekly slot on the relaunched BBC Three television channel.
+Previously, all series were directly streaming on BBC iPlayer.